SchmEva357/AI-powered-modeling-hydrology/README.md

 ## 📬 Contact

-Created by **Utku** – feel free to reach out via [LinkedIn/GitHub/email/etc.]
+Created by ** Project Satellite Team ** – feel free to reach out via https://github.com/SchmEva357/ds-capstone-AI-powered

 ## 📜 License

 MIT License — feel free to use, share, and build upon this work!
+If you use this code in your research, please cite: https://github.com/SchmEva357